-Presented by KinCultivate, this traveling exhibit from Oregon Black Pioneers highlights the stories of Oregon’s earliest Black settlers, both free and enslaved.
-On display throughout February on the second floor of the Main Library in honor of Black History Month, the exhibit explores how Black pioneers challenged Oregon’s discriminatory laws and helped lay the foundation for Black communities across the state.
-Visit us this February to explore this powerful piece of Oregon history.
+The Black Pioneers exhibit highlights the stories of Oregon’s earliest Black settlers, both free and enslaved.
+On display throughout February in honor of Black History Month, the exhibit explores how Black pioneers challenged Oregon’s discriminatory laws and helped lay the foundation for Black communities across the state.

 The Tiny Art Show is back for a third year!
 Pick up your tiny canvas from the library starting February 3 and return it by March 7.
 Our